cat-in-136/firefox-prefjs-surveyer/README.md

     % node fetcher.js /path/to/firefox > prefall.json

-Note: After executing fetcher.js, the firefox process is killed.
-So, it is necessary to run firefox in headless mode again to retry fetcher.js.

 Do same procedure with another version of Firefox.

 And then, we assume that we have two json file: prefall-old.json and prefall-new.json.

 Run surveyer.js to obtain the diff table.

     % node surveyer.js prefall-old.json prefall-new.json > diff.html